 With winter just around the corner, it's time to start preparing your aging parents for inclement weather, particularly if they live in another city or state.
 When a winter storm hits, your parents may not have easy access to meals or other essentials.
 Here are some tips for long-distance caregivers:

 Stock Up with Shelf-Stable Meals

 Every state in the nation (including Florida and Hawaii) experiences potentially dangerous winter weather.
 Winter storms frequently catch people unprepared.
-Be sure your parents have the essentials on hand.
+Be sure your parents have the essentials on hand so they can continue aging at home.
 Stock up on canned items (or any foods with long shelf lives that can be kept in the pantry) and paper goods (no one wants to run out of toilet paper in a blizzard!)
 If you

 don’t live close enough to your parents to help them stock up, you can order these necessities